omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/hybrid-cloud.md

 ## Access your service running on hybrid cloud with different devices

-All the team members can access the service with its private IP address running on the hybrid cloud, by invited by the admin to the hyrbrid cloud network, and install the OmniEdge apps on [macOS, windows, android and iPhone](/download).
+All the team members can access the service with its private IP address running on the hybrid cloud, by invited by the admin to the hybrid cloud network, and install the OmniEdge apps on [macOS, windows, android and iPhone](/download).

 Enjoy !!